EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

 3. Interoperability between interfaces.
 We should be able to run in one interface and perform analysis in another interface.
 4. Use subsets of the output.
 RStan and PyStan currently have features to only record certain values.
 CmdStan doesn't save the warmup by default.
 We should continue to support this behavior.
 5. Maintenance.
 Be able to expand the output to accommodate new inference algorithms in addition to updating output for existing inference algorithms.
+6. Be able to add new streams of diagnostic information easily (see e.g. [thread on adding ends of divergent transitions](http://discourse.mc-stan.org/t/getting-the-location-gradients-of-divergences-not-of-iteration-starting-points/4226/) )

 What we're missing: